mick3/Milestone_1_ThirdEyeBlind_Site/README.md

 ## Testing
 Deleted "background-attachment: fixed" in my css for both background images.
 They were showing up on my iphone as 'zoomed in' and pixelated.
 So I deleted that, and reloaded the page on my iphone 6 and it rendered correctly without the effect upon scrolling it had before.

 As I worked through the project, I primarily tested the site on mobile by using my own iPhone 6s (Safari 13).
-This helped me immensely and helped to cover some of the smallest screen sizes needed to be covered in my project.
+This helped me immensely and helped to cover some of the smallest screen sizes needed to be accounted for in my project.

 Browsers I tested the site on include: Chrome Version 76.0.3809.100 (Official Build) (64-bit), Firefox Quantum 69.0.1 (64-bit), Safari Version 13.0.1 (14608.2.11.1.11) and Opera Version:63.0.3368.94.
 I was unable to test on Microsoft versions of browsers (Edge, IE) because I don't own any Microsoft products.
 But in hind sight, I could have gone to Best Buy to test on their sample models.

+Using the 'booking form', in order to submit it, you need to fill out each of the fields.
+If you miss a field, there is a warning asking you to fill out said field in the form.

+All tour date ticket links work and open in a new page in your default browser.
+This was accomplished in html by using target="_blank" for the link.

+The CSS was run through the AutoPrefixer Online at https://autoprefixer.github.io/ to add functionality across web browsers where needed.

 ## Bugs/Fixes: